 Get Treatment for Depression and Substance Abuse Today

-Are you considering addiction treatment?
-Serenity House Detox can help you treat your depression and substance abuse.
+Dual diagnosis treatment at Serenity House Detox can help you treat your depression and substance abuse.
 If you suffer from mental conditions such as depression, we can help treat that too.
 Check out our comprehensive services and start on the path to a happier, healthier life today.
-Call 866-294-5306.
+Contact Serenity House Detox today at 866-294-5306.